Deathronik/Simple-Site-HTML-CSS/README.md

 # Simple-Site-HTML-CSS
-Simple Responsive Site on HTML and CSS
+Simple Responsive Web Site on HTML and CSS